Development of the Research Proposal

 All sponsored research proposals must be reviewed and approved by the University's administration before submission to external funding agencies.
 This is typically obtained and documented via the Proposal Approval Form (PAF).

-Close coordination with OSP is necessary to ensure that all needed approvals are obtained and that submission deadlines are met.
+Close coordination with OSP is necessary to ensure that all needed approvals are secured prior to submission deadlines.
 The following are the steps to receiving AUC's approval on submitting the proposal:

-OSP will review the proposal with respect to the University policies and regulations, the sponsor's application guidelines, and other regulations as applicable.
-They will communicate its feedback and will also advise on whether other kinds of approvals are needed for example Institutional Review Board (IRB) and CAPMAS Policy.
+- OSP will review the proposal with respect to the University policies and regulations, the sponsor's application guidelines, and other regulations as applicable.
+They will communicate their feedback and will also advise on whether other kinds of approvals are needed for example Institutional Review Board (IRB) and CAPMAS Policy.

-Once the minimum requirements are satisfied, OSP will prepare and route the PAF for approvals using an electronic grants management system (COEUS).
+- Once the key requirements are satisfied, OSP will prepare the Proposal Approval Form (PAF) and route the proposal for securing AUC internal approvals using an electronic grants management system (COEUS).
 AUC's scope of work and budget along with any pertinent documents will also be included.
-The PAF typically summarizes the project's pertinent information including the principal investigator's contact information; the sponsor's contact information; the project title; the funding amount requested from the sponsor; the amount cost-shared by AUC; information on AUC's utilized facilities; conflicts of interest; IRB approvals; and involved faculty members' level of effort and how that will be supported.
+The PAF typically summarizes the project's pertinent information including the principal investigator's contact information; the sponsor's contact information; the project title; the funding amount requested from the sponsor; the amount cost-shared by AUC; information on AUC's utilized facilities; conflicts of interest; IRB approvals; and involved faculty members' level of effort.

 Note that proceeding with sending the form to the next level is contingent on the previous one's approval.
-For instance, if the controller does not approve/sign off on the project, the PAF will not be sent to the Vice President for Finance.
-Instead, it will be sent back to the PI with the reasoning.
-The Office of Sponsored Programs will work with the PI on addressing any concerns.
+Therefore, the PI should ensure giving their approval as soon as the PAF is initiated so it would proceed to the next level.
+The Office of Sponsored Programs will work with the PI to address any concerns or comments raised by the approving parties.

-The consequence of not having the University's approval prior to submission is usually the rejection of the award by the University.
+The consequence of not having the University's approval prior to submission can lead to the rejection of the award by the University if the conditions for funding are not abiding by AUC policies.

 Submission of the Proposal to the Sponsor